-In the southern part of South Luangwa the territories are quite small and the numbers in the groups quite large, some over twenty.
+In the southern part of South Luangwa the territories are quite small and the numbers in the groups quite large, some over 20.
 Typically, two or more dominant males protect the territory against intruders.
 Several lionesses may produce cubs at one time and share the feeding.
 Eighty percent of the cubs will not survive to maturity for a number of reasons.
 Firstly, a new dominant male might kill off the cubs of the defeated male so ensuring the survival of his own offspring.
-Secondly lions are not the most efficient hunters and often go hungry, and when a kill is made, the adults generally eat first.
-If the cubs didn’t get enough to sustain them and another kill is not made soon enough, the cubs are the first to die.
+Secondly, lions are not the most efficient hunters and often go hungry, and when a kill is made, the adults generally eat first.
+If the cubs don’t get enough to sustain them and another kill is not made soon enough, the cubs are the first to die.

-Within the pride, the territorial males are the fathers of all the cubs.
+Within the pride, the territorial males are the de facto fathers of all the cubs.
 When a lioness is in heat, a male will join her, staying with her constantly.
 The pair usually mates for less than a minute, but it does so about every 15 to 30 minutes over a period of four to five days.
 Before maturity at four years, young males are evicted from the group to live a nomadic existence, unwanted in any other lion territory.
 Many don’t survive as they are not yet efficient hunters, and if one cannot fend for itself, it starves.

-After some years the dominant males of the group are replaced by more powerful contenders, thus ensuring the introduction of new genetic material into the pride gene pool.
+After a few years the dominant males of the group are replaced by more powerful contenders, thus ensuring the introduction of new genetic material into the pride gene pool.
 The new leaders may kill and eat the cubs of other males.
 The impact of this seems to bring the females into heat again and soon produce cubs from the new dominant males.

-Lions have long been killed in rituals of bravery, as hunting trophies and for their medicinal and magical powers.
+Lions have long been killed in rituals of bravery, as hunting trophies and for their supposed medicinal and magical powers.
 Although lions are now protected in many parts of Africa, they were once considered to be stock-raiding vermin and were killed on sight.